 Fiscal Year ended March 31

-2014 2013
+2015 2014

-Audit Fees (1) \$560,940 \$339,100
+Audit Fees (1) \$517,410 \$560,940

-Audit-Related Fees (2) 278,911 66,153
+Audit-Related Fees (2) 234,777 278,911

-Other Fees (3) 12,020 18,444
+Other Fees (3) 34,755 12,020

-Income Tax Fees (4) 168,299 88,296
+Income Tax Fees (4) 205,373 168,299

-Total \$1,020,170 \$511,993
+Total \$992,255 \$1,020,170

-- (1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements.
-The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the audit of APPH - (2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above.
-The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the due diligence work performed for the acquisition of APPH. - (3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
-These services consisted primarily of translation services. - (4) Income tax fees were billed for the review of income tax returns and consultations.
-The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the due diligence work performed for the acquisition of APPH.
+(1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements.

+(2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above.
+The fees incurred in fiscal 2015 include the fees related to the short form prospectus for the public offering and concurrent private placements.
+The fees incurred in fiscal 2014 include the fees for the due diligence work performed for the acquisition of APPH.

+(3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
+These services consisted of translation services.

+(4) Income tax fees were billed for the review of income tax returns and consultations.
+The fees incurred in fiscal 2015 include tax consulting and compliance services, executive compensation and expatriate tax returns.
+The fees incurred in fiscal 2014 included the fees for the due diligence work performed for the acquisition of APPH.

-ITEM 11: LEGAL PROCEEDINGS
+11. LEGAL PROCEEDINGS

-Management of the Corporation is not aware of any legal proceeding or litigation outstanding, threatened or pending as of the date hereof by or against the Corporation or relating to its business which would be material to an existing or potential holder of Common Shares except Goodrich Corporation's request for arbitration to the ICC International Court of Arbitration against Devtek Aerospace Inc. relating to the interpretation of a non-compete covenant contained in an agreement between Goodrich Corporation, member of UTAS group, and Devtek Aerospace Inc. The disagreement involves the Corporation's planned activities relating to the manufacturing of pistons in support of the long-term contract on the B-777 program with Boeing.
-The Corporation disagrees with Goodrich Corporation's position and firmly believes that it is acting in conformity with its agreements.
-At of the present date, no amount is claimed by Goodrich Corporation.
-While the Corporation cannot predict the final outcome of this arbitration, the Corporation intends to defend its position in this matter and has strong and serious grounds of defence to oppose within the arbitration process.
+Management of the Corporation is not aware of any legal proceeding or litigation outstanding, threatened or pending as of the date hereof by or against the Corporation or relating to its business which would be material to an existing or potential holder of common shares.

+In early 2014, UTAS filed a request for arbitration relating to the interpretation of a non-compete covenant contained in an agreement between Goodrich Corporation, member of UTAS group, and Devtek Aerospace Inc. The disagreement involved the Corporation's planned activities relating to the manufacturing of pistons in support of the long-term contract with Boeing.
+On May 27, 2015, the Corporation entered into a memorandum of settlement with UTAS.
+As a result of this settlement, Héroux-Devtek recorded a non-recurring charge of \$11.6 million before taxes, equivalent to \$7.9 million or \$0.22 per diluted share after taxes, in its financial results for the fourth quarter and fiscal year ended March 31, 2015.
+The final settlement, announced on May 29, 2015, included an agreement on the terms for the extension of two existing contracts with UTAS for the supply of various aircraft parts.

-ITEM 12: INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS
+12. INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS